docker-mailserver/docker-mailserver/docs/content/config/security/rspamd.md

 ## About

-Rspamd is a ["fast, free and open-source spam filtering system"][www::rspamd-homepage].
+Rspamd is a ["fast, free and open-source spam filtering system"][rspamd-web].
 DMS integrates Rspamd like any other service.
 We provide a basic but easy to maintain setup of Rspamd.

-If you want to take a look at the default configuration files for Rspamd that DMS packs, navigate to [`target/rspamd/` inside the repository][repo::dms-default-configuration].
+If you want to take a look at the default configuration files for Rspamd that DMS packs, navigate to [`target/rspamd/` inside the repository][dms-repo::default-rspamd-configuration].
 Please consult the [section "The Default Configuration"](#the-default-configuration) section down below for a written overview.

 ## Related Environment Variables